fversnel/steam-api-clj/README.md

 # steam-api-clj

-Library that allows you to easily generate Steam Web API calls from clojure.
+Library that allows you to easily create Steam Web API calls from clojure.

 ## Design goals